Niccolo-Rocchi/Niccolo-Rocchi/README.md

 ### Hi everyone! :honeybee::smiley:

 I'm Niccolò Rocchi.
-I have a Bachelor Degree in in Mathematics and soon I will have a Master Degree in Data Science :dizzy:
+I have a Bachelor Degree in in Mathematics and soon I'll have a Master Degree in Data Science :dizzy:

-I like Machine and Deep Learning, Statistical Modeling, Big data Infrastructures and Data Visualization :part_alternation_mark:
+I like Machine and Deep Learning, Statistical Modeling, Big Data Infrastructures and Data Visualization :part_alternation_mark:

 I'm learning to use GitHub: so important when things get serious :sunglasses: